-Denison is proud to partner with Say Yes to Education to offer full tuition covered with free grant aid to all admitted students from public schools in Buffalo, NY; Cleveland, OH; Guilford County, NC; and Syracuse, NY.
+Denison is proud to partner with Say Yes to Education to offer full tuition—covered by free grant aid—to all admitted students from public schools in Buffalo, NY; Cleveland, OH; Guilford County, NC; and Syracuse, NY.

-Students who attend public school in Buffalo, NY, Cleveland, OH, Guilford County, NC, or Syracuse, NY and who are admitted to Denison will have their full cost of tuition covered with free grant aid for all four years.
+Students who attend public school in these cities and are admitted to Denison will have their full cost of tuition covered with grant aid for all four years.

 The Sutton Trust US Programme, run in partnership with the US-UK Fulbright Commission, offers a scholarship program for high school students from the United Kingdom to attend top American colleges and universities.

 To be eligible to apply, applicants must attend, and have always attended, a state-funded school or college (non-fee paying) in the UK, not hold U.S. citizenship, and be from a low-income family (generally, this will mean a household earning £45,000 or less per year).

 Students who are selected by The Sutton Trust US Programme and who are admitted to Denison will have their full cost of attendance (tuition, fees, room, and board) covered with free grant aid for all four years.

 The U.S. Department of Education established the national Upward Bound Program as a part of President Johnson’s Great Society initiatives.
 The program provides fundamental support to participants as they prepare for college, and it serves high school students from low-income families, as well as first-generation students.
 Denison University offers an Upward Bound Scholarship in the amount of $20,000 each year to qualified program participants who are admitted to Denison.

-Students in the Upward Bound Program need only submit an application for admission to Denison University to be considered for admission (and therefore the scholarship).
+Students in the Upward Bound Program need only submit an application for admission to Denison to be considered for admission (and therefore the scholarship).